 # Example configuration.yaml entry binary_sensor: - platform: flic

-- host (Optional): The IP or hostname of the flic service server. (default:
+host (Optional): The IP or hostname of the flic service server.
+Defaults to

-- port (Optional): The port of the flic service. (default:
+port (Optional): The port of the flic service.
+Defaults to

-true, the component is configured to constantly scan for new buttons. (default:
+truethen the component is configured to constantly scan for new buttons.
+Defaults to

-- ignored_click_types: List of click types whose occurrence should not trigger and
+ignored_click_types: List of click types whose occurrence should not trigger a

-- timeout (Optional): Maximum time in seconds an event can be queued locally on a button before discarding the event. (default:
+- timeout (Optional): Maximum time in seconds an event can be queued locally on a button before discarding the event.
+Defaults to 3.

 The flic component fires